syedr-prog/PrologDatabaseQuery/README.md

 --------------------------------------------------
 To use the code: open Prolog open File->Consult ... ->select DatabaseCode.pl->open.
 We press enter to get one result and ; to get all.
-We could now do queries.
+We could now do some queries1
 Here are a few examples: (in plain english)

     who is jacked?